ethan-davies/ethan-davies/README.md

 I am the owner of [Mango](https://github.com/development-mango) and I've contributed to many other projects all on here, [GitHub](https://github.com/) and am planning to continue to use the platform.

 If you want to find out more about me visit my [Website](https://ethandavies.co.uk/)!
+WEBSITE IS NOT FINISHED